kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.

 We will be using eksctl to create the cluster and the iam security provider.
 The cloud-init script
-also installed this project from github and copied the installation scripts we need into /home/ec2-user.
+also installed this project from github and copied installation scripts we will use into /home/ec2-user.
 ### Create Cluster
 Using eksctl create the cluster
 ```